 In 2014, nearly 99 per cent of Gagauzians voted in a referendum to reject closer links with Europe in favor of joining the Russian-led Eurasian Economic Union.

-As of 2015, Romania allocates 5,000 scholarships in high schools and universities for Moldovan students.
+As of 2015, Romania allocates 5,000 scholarships for Moldovan students and funds a program to renovate and equip kindergartens.

-Between 2001 and 2015, the President of Moldova was elected by the Moldovan Parliament.
+Between 2001 and 2015, the President of Moldova was elected by the Moldovan Parliament, requiring the support of three-fifths of the deputies (at least 61 votes).

-Between 2015 and 2022, agricultural production almost doubled, particularly in vegetable and fruit production.
+Between 2015 and 2022, agricultural production has almost doubled, particularly in vegetable and fruit production.

-In 2015, Carla's Dreams, a musical project, rose in popularity in Moldova.
+In 2015, Carla's Dreams, a new musical project, gained popularity in Moldova.

-In 2015, Moldova signed a military agreement with Romania to strengthen regional security, as part of Moldova's strategy to reform its military and cooperate with its neighbors.
+In 2015, Moldova signed a military agreement with Romania to strengthen regional security as part of Moldova's military reform strategy and cooperation with its neighbors.

 In 2015, Moldova's GDP per capita was $2,749 (USD).